Inter-iit-tech/order-allocation-microservice/README.md

 in the [`settings.py`](optiserver/settings.py), under the dictionary `OPTIRIDER_SETTINGS` and `OSRM_SETTINGS`, accordingly.

+The server schema should be available on the endpoint `api/schema/swagger-ui/` or `api/schema/redoc/`.

 ## TODO 📝

 - Add a test module, which will verify that the path given by solver module is feasible.